slightlynybbled/manufacturing/docs/plotting.rst

 Cpk Chart
 ---------

-The Cpk chart gives snapshots of process capability.
+The :meth:`manufacturing.cpk_plot` gives snapshots of process capability.
 In most cases, the average Cpk value should be close to the overall Ppk value.
 If not, then the process may not be in control.